ARM-software/libGPULayers/docs/running_android.md

 By default the script will automatically search to find connected Android devices, and debuggable packages on the chosen device.
 If there are multiple options the script will present a menu and prompt you for a selection.
-You can avoid this by manually specifying the device (`--device`/`-D`) and package (`--package`/`-P`) to instrument.
+You avoid the interactive prompt by manually specifying the device (`--device`/`-D`) and package (`--package`/`-P`) to instrument.

-Wait for the layer to be installed and configured.
+Once you have selected a device and package, wait for the layer to be installed and configured.
 The script will notify you when this has been done.

+You can now perform you work by running the target application.
+The layer will be loaded automatically.

-You can now perform your development work.
-When you are finished, return to the script and press a key to notify it that it can clean up the device and remove the layers.
+After you are finished, return to the script and press a key to notify it that you have finished.
+It will clean up the device and remove the layers.

 ### Package launch and configuration